podusowski/spartan/README.md

 - SQLite is used as database, `db.sqlite3` will be created in current directory

 After starting, application will be available on port `8000`.

+### Deployment
+Spartan image doesn't come with the database so it needs to be configured while deploying.
+You can do it though environment variables: `DB_ENGINE DB_NAME DB_USER DB_PASSWORD DB_HOST`.